 Human Resource Studies

-Become a human resources expert specialized in the relationship between work, well-being, and performance.
-With a strong international focus, you learn to combine insights from social sciences and business studies in HR-policies that improve individual and, ultimately, organizational performance.
+In the Master's program Human Resource Studies, you become a human resources expert, specialized in the relationship between work, well-being, and performance.
+You look for the ideal balance between organizational performance and employee interest.
+With a strong international focus, you learn to combine insights from social sciences and business studies in HR-policies which improve individual, team, and, ultimately, organizational performance.

 Program and courses